AdidadiH/ATTiny24a_pausable_walking_lights/README.md

   Interactive Games: The system can be programmed to operate as a game with two modes:
   - Precision Game: Requires the player to pause the light sequence at exactly the right position.
-  - Memory Game: Challenges the player to memorize the order of blinking LEDs and replicate it by pressing the button at the correct moment.
+  - Balance Game: Challenges the player to Balance the on led.
+By pressing the buttn the led changes direction.

 # 2 Programming & Customizing: